nietras/dotnet-proposals/span-sort.md

-Currently, there is no way to sort native or fixed memory (e.g. coming from a pointer) in .NET, this proposal wants to fix that by adding sorting methods to `Span<T>`, but also proposes some different overloads than seen on `Array` to allow for inlined comparisons via the possibility to use value type comparers.
+Currently, there is no way to sort native or fixed memory (e.g. coming from a pointer) in .NET, this proposal intends to fix that by adding sorting methods to `Span<T>`, but also proposes some different overloads than seen on `Array` to allow for inlined comparisons via the possibility to use value type comparers.